wasmCloud/tutorials/01-wasmcloud_basics/wash_intro/ctl.md

 <SNIP>

-Actor ID                 Image Reference MBCFOP<..SNIP..>HD3WD5   wasmcloud.azurecr.io/echo:0.2.1
+Actor ID                 Image Reference MBCFOP<..SNIP..>HD3WD5   N/A

 <SNIP>
 ```

 ### wash ctl start provider

 Just like starting an actor, you can start a provider with the `wash ctl start` command.
-To know what provider we should start for the echo actor, we can inspect it and see what capabilities it has.
+To know what provider we should start for the table tennis actor, we can inspect it and see what capabilities it has.

 > Note: Remember from the previous screen, you can use `wash inspect` to see what capabilities an actor has.
-The `echo` actor has the HTTP Server capability.
+The `table_tennis` actor has the HTTP Server capability.

 #### Example